Best 4am bars in Chicago

 The entry process is rather rigorous, but it’s worth it for strong drinks and a friendly LGBT vibe.
 On a recent visit we watched the crowd groove to hip-hop and house while also chatting and canoodling on the sidelines.
 Plus, it's one of the few bars with a 4am license on the South Side.

-Thursday is fetish night and Monday it’s punk rock, but pretty much any night you stumble upon this haunt for the black-clad you’ll see that the freaks indeed do come out at night.
+Thursday is bondage night and Monday you'll find go-go dancers atop the bar, but pretty much any night you stumble upon this haunt for the black-clad you’ll see that the freaks indeed do come out at night.
 Like any clique, it tends to have an insider feel, but brave souls looking for their Ministry and PBR fix have to start somewhere.

 Young and old, dregs and misfits, singers and drunkards—all break out their best shower voice at this Ravenswood spot for karaoke seven nights a week.
 You’re as likely to hear Young MC’s “Bust a Move” as you are Sinatra’s “It Was a Very Good Year.”
 The same kind of juxtaposition puts watermelon shots next to Manhattans on the weekly specials board.
 Deee-lish.